Feeling Stressed or Irritable? You Might Be Low in Magnesium

 Take a moment.
 Is your breath shallow or deep?
 Do your shoulders rise with each inhale, or does your belly gently expand?
 Most of us rarely notice how we breathe, but it says a lot about how calm or tense we are.

 When we’re stressed, anxious, or rushing through the day, our breathing often becomes shallow and centred in the chest.
 It’s quick, tight, and doesn’t draw in much oxygen.
+Over time, this can lower oxygen levels in the body, slow digestion, and leave you feeling bloated, sluggish, or uncomfortable after meals.

 A few years ago, my family and I were displaced by a flood.
 Like thousands of others in our region, we had to leave our home and move from one temporary place to the next until we finally found somewhere safe again.
 While I’m grateful we got through it, the experience left its mark in ways I hadn’t expected.